jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## A Few Dollars to Buy the Internet Age

-Open-source lets Main Street make it's own content, apps, and electronics now.
+Open-source lets Main Street make it's own content, apps, and electronics.
 We can empower bakers and butchers over factory food owners.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 And, engineers and designers over executive bean-counters.

-I mean, wouldn't having a few urban farms in your suburb make you feel [more secure right now](https://www.youtube.com/user/urbanfarmercstone/featured)?
+I mean, wouldn't having a few urban farms in your suburb make you feel [a little more food secure right now](https://www.youtube.com/user/urbanfarmercstone/featured)?

 Empowering frontline specialists will usher in the era of mass-collaboration.
 It's a happier, more productive life with fewer bullshit jobs and layers of micro-managers.

 The key to living in the era of mass-collaboration is for Main Street to start buying our content, apps, and electronics.
 As of now, it's rare for ordinary people to purchase apps on the iOS AppStore, Google PlayStore, and everywhere else on the internet.

-Thus, tech companies, even giants like Google Search and Facebook, have to earn their money by selling ads, or worse, our data.
+Thus, tech companies, even giants like Google and Facebook, have to earn their money by selling ads, or worse, our data.

 Not paying for modern tools is ridiculous.
 We give thousands every year to Industrial Age companies like insurance companies and banks.
 We can all afford to pay open-source tech companies a few dollars.
 A few bucks are all it takes to control our content, apps, and lives.

 Isn't that so funny?
-Open-source technology is so efficient, Main Street can become the player gods of the Internet Age, by paying a few dollars for our new .
+Open-source technology is so efficient, Main Street can become the player gods of the Internet Age, by paying a few dollars for our apps.

 Because, only when regular people fund a tool, do we get to make sure it solves our problems.
-Tax software, insurance claim systems, car maintenance records... we're the ones paying the bills anyway.
+Tax software, insurance claim systems, car maintenance records... we're the ones paying the bills anyway, so why shouldn't we be in the drivers seat?

-But by paying for the software directly, we can control these levers of power.
+Only paying for the software directly, can we control the Internet Age levers of power.

 Buying a lever of power for a few dollars is a major bargain.
 When the middle-class steps up, we'll finally tear down the gates of the Industrial Age, become player gods, and live in the era of mass-collaboration.